Petitions & Campaigns

 Without a hard shoulder, emergency vehicles are quite likely to have no easy way through traffic that has come to a halt after an accident, epsecially a big one, where their help will be needed the most - and fast!
 This aspect of removing hard shoulders seems to have been forgotten, or just ignored, in the rush to expand the number of live lanes on the cheap.
 So, when there is a major pile-up, which is bound to happen from time to time, especially in fog or wintry weather, how are the fire engines, ambulances and police going to reach the people who are seriously or even critically injured?
 They are likely to have to wait even longer to be rescued and taken to hospital - which is is no doubt going to cost even more lives!

-Bring back REAL Motorways - with a HARD SHOULDER!
 Even for a simple break-down though, 'Emergency Areas' on 'Smart Motorways' instead of a continuous hard shoulder, is simply

 NOT